bennda/samples-console/README.md

 ## About

-The project contains sample applications in the following languages:
+Sample console applications are available in the following languages:
 - bash
 - go
 - java